Ossitech/faf_on_steam_deck/README.md

 yay is an so called "AUR helper".
 It works much like pacman and is used to install software.
 The difference is that you can install packages with yay, that are not found in the default repositories that pacman uses, but instead are part of the Arch User Repository (AUR).

 The FAF Client is part of the AUR.
 That's why we need yay to install it.
-To install yay, we need a bunch of dependencies that we install using pacman.
 Run these commands to install yay:

 Download:

 `git clone https://aur.archlinux.org/yay.git`